 This includes “lost working days, healthcare costs and reduced productivity”.

 Buried within that figure are a whole lot of sick days.
 Don’t believe us?
 Workers in open plan offices take 70% more sick days than home workers.

 5. Multitasking Becomes (Even More) Difficult.

 The more you attempt to multitask, the more likely you are to be distracted by environmental noise.

-Using three different office conditions: a cubicled office, an acoustically treated open plan office and an untreated office, the study demonstrated that in spaces with a high Speech Intelligibility Index (indicating good speech intelligibility) such as open plan offices, workers’ performance actually suffered.
+Using three different office conditions: a cubicled office, an open office with acoustic panel treatments treated open plan office and an untreated office, the study demonstrated that in spaces with a high Speech Intelligibility Index (indicating good speech intelligibility) such as open plan offices, workers’ performance actually suffered.

 The study revealed that memory and complex cognitive functions suffered in environments with an STI of over 0.30, where it is easier to distinguish the content of surrounding conversations.

 Untreated open-plan offices have an STI of up to 0.65.

 7. Noise Can Be Tiring Work.